dryu99/boonwegig-pub/README.md

 - [ ] implement basic frontend (with nextjs)
   - [x] add city filter
   - [x] add venue link (with cute location icon or sth)
+  - [ ] make day in the month/day text double digit (e.g. 01 instead of 1)
   - [ ] implement pagination
   - [ ] figure out how to make separation between different events clearer (look at reddit and hackernews)
   - [ ] maybe look into centering things better
   - [ ] fix detailed styling issues
+- [ ] before going live, see how you can strip features to their most basic use (for future monetisation opportunities yeesh i feel kind of scummy lol)
 - [ ] setup custom domain
 - [ ] deploy scraper to VPS
   - [ ] setup cron jobs